OfferZen-Community/iot_robots-pub_sub_via_aws_dashboard/readme.md

 ## Outcome

-In performing this activity, you'll __subscribe and publish to a topic__ on the AWS IoT Dashboard, with a __formatted JSON message__.
+In performing this activity, you'll __subscribe and publish to a topic__ on the AWS IoT Cloud dashboard, with a __formatted JSON message__.
 This message will be delivered to a message queue, and then appear in your Slack team channel.

 ## Introduction